 Muufo, Somali flat bread traditionally baked on a clay oven, every body has their special way of making it and this is the way I make it.
 In this recipe the key ingredient used is precooked white cornmeal which gives a nice texture.
 The dough is kneaded and the shaped with hands.
 The muufo is then pan fried with small amount of oil or alternatively it can be grilled on a griddle.
 Experiment as see what will work for you.

 You can eat this bread with any stew, sauce or soup, you cut up in small pieces then ladle with your soup or stew then add sliced banana and drizzle of sesame oil.
-That is an amazing meal.

-- 1 cup cornmeal (precooked, Pan)
+- 1 cup cornmeal (precooked, "PAN")